anton-yurchenko/git-release/README.md

 - Previous Artifactory
 ```
 2. Tag a commit with Version (according to [semver.org](https://semver.org/ "Semantic Versioning")).
-    - Prefix supported (for example `v3.0.0`), see configuration section for more info.
+    - Prefix support is available (for example `v3.0.0`), see configuration section in order to enable it.
 3. Push and watch **Git-Release** publishing a Release on GitHub ;-)
 ![PIC](docs/images/log.png)